 "There’s never a question of if you can take advantage all Carnegie Mellon has to offer."

-While our students are often focused and specialized within a particular academic area, there are a myriad of possibilities for interdisciplinary study, research, projects, etc. Students are able to take classes across six academic colleges — as long as your schedule allows, of course.
-As a student at Carnegie Mellon, you can add additional majors and minors across colleges to pursue wide-ranging interests through unique academic combinations, such as:
+While our students are often focused and specialized within a particular academic area, there are a myriad of possibilities for interdisciplinary study, research, projects, and more.
+Students are able to take classes across six academic colleges — as long as their schedules allow, of course.
+As a student at Carnegie Mellon, you can add additional majors and minors across colleges to pursue a wide range of interests through unique academic combinations, such as:

-- Social and Decision Science with a double major in Public Policy and a minor in Business Administration
+- Social and Decision Science with an additional major in Public Policy and a minor in Business Analytics and Optimization

-- Business Administration with double major in Human Computer Interaction and minor in Statistics
+- Business Administration with a minor in Statistics

-- Mechanical Engineering with a double major in Biomedical Engineering and minor in Music
+- Mechanical Engineering with an additional major in Biomedical Engineering and minor in Music

-- Modern Languages major with a minor in Game Design
+- Modern Languages with a minor in Game Design

 Carnegie Mellon also offers several degree programs and courses of study that cross multiple colleges, reflecting the interdisciplinary nature of the university.
-These include programs like Computational Biology, Computational Finance, Linguistics, Neuroscience, Statistics and Machine Learning, Economics and Statistics and more.
-For students interested in combining technology and business, there’s a major called Information Systems.
-Information Systems utilizes technology to improve business productivity and offers hand-on experience in project based courses that work closely with existing companies and organizations.
+These include programs like Computational Biology, Computational Finance, Linguistics, Neuroscience, Statistics and Machine Learning, Economics and Statistics, and more.
+Students interested in combining technology and business may feel at home in Information Systems, which utilizes technology to improve business productivity, offering project-based coursework that allows students to work closely with existing companies and organizations.